martibobby/bobbymartin.dev/README.md

 npm create astro@latest -- --template basics
 ```

+## Stack Selection
+Astro for:
+- Static website generation for cheap hosting
+- Templating of

+AWS for:
+- Static website hosting with S3 and Cloudfront
+-

+GitHub Actions:
+- For PDF generation of resume upon code updates

+Tailwind for:
+- Styling and other utilities

 ## Utilities Used
 - AstroJS for static site generation
 - Tailwind CSS for design utility classes